 So far, there are several gaps regarding, MnS publishing, discovery, which are captured in TR 28.824:

-- Whether and how to publish a MnS that can be discovered by external customer is not speficied in existing 3GPP management system.
+- Whether and how to publish a MnS that can be discovered by external customer is not specified in existing 3GPP management system.

 - If there is a need to publish MnS, then the exposure of MnS (e.g. performance MnS regarding NR and 5GC) is not specified in 3GPP management system.